Doris Colgate Sailing Clinic & Cup

 The girls, ranging in age from 14 to 17, were coached for two full days starting the day after Thanksgiving, sailing Laser class dinghies.
 The two US sailing coaches worked the girls hard both on and off the water.
 Each morning after rigging their boats they did aerobic, stretching and core exercises, then sailed out into the Caloosahatchee River for several hours of intense drills.
 Mid-morning they returned to shore for video review and chalk talk, then back out for more drills until lunch.
 The afternoons followed the same schedule with more hard core exercising before setting sail.

 Doris Colgate, President and CEO of Offshore Sailing School based in Ft.
-Myers, followed the girls’ progress each day, observing from a chase boat with US sailing judge Carol Robinson, who was instrumental in helping Webb and a volunteer team of ESC board members and parents organize and host the event.
+Myers, followed the girls’ progress each day throughout the sailing clinic, observing from a chase boat with US sailing judge Carol Robinson, who was instrumental in helping Webb and a volunteer team of ESC board members and parents organize and host the event.
 “It was fabulous seeing how the girls improved in each on-water session,” Colgate observed.
 “The coaching was intense, forcing them to tack, jibe, complete tight circles and maximize personal skills as they sailed upwind, downwind and on a reach.